Two important resources are the Faculty Search Toolbox and the Religious Holidays Calendar.

 NC State’s policies on classroom attendance and holidays are also available there.
 Part of the regulation is reproduced here:

 3.1.3 Students will be allowed a minimum of two excused absences per academic year for religious observances as verified by the Division of Undergraduate Academic Programs (Park Shops, 515-3037).

 We have created an overlay for Google Calendar of major religious and cultural holidays.
-The holidays with work restrictions are noted with a star on the Google calendar overlay.
+The holidays with work restrictions appear in lavender and are noted with two askerisks on the Google calendar overlay.
 The calendar is intended to be used as a guide for instructors and event planners to indicate which days are important religious holidays that might entail work restrictions.

 You can overlay this calendar on your Google Calendar by clicking “add a coworker’s calendar” and then typing firstname.lastname@example.org as the email address.
 The Google Calendar overlay contains all the holidays (with and without work restrictions) listed on the Major Religious Holidays website.

 - Bensimon, Ward and Sander.
 2000.
 Chapter 10.
 “Creating Mentoring Relationships and Fostering Collegiality” in The Department Chair’s Role in Developing New Faculty into Teachers and Scholars.
 Includes a sample annual plan for a new faculty member and a suggested timeline of meetings between mentor and protege.

 - Moody, J. 2010.
 Mentoring Early-Stage Faculty at Medical, Law, and Business Schools and Colleges and Universities.
 Copies of this report are available to NC State faculty by contacting email@example.com.

 - Workshop on Mentoring Faculty.
 A workshop offered at NC State on Sept 25, 2013 for faculty who are mentoring faculty or developing faculty mentoring programs.